seblau/seblau.github.io/_posts/2017-01-07-linux-anti-debugging.md

 normal execution
 {% endhighlight %}

-But if we try to execute the binary with strace for example, we detect the debugger.
-This time also the LD_PRELOAD trick does not help us out:
+But if we try to execute the binary with `strace(1)` for example, we detect the debugger.
+This time also the `LD_PRELOAD` trick does not help us out here:

 {% highlight c %}
-make cptrace.so
+> make cptrace.so
-export LD_PRELOAD="./cptrace.so"
+> export LD_PRELOAD="./cptrace.so"

-$ strace ./traceme2.out
+> strace ./traceme2.out
-...
-ptrace(PTRACE_TRACEME)                  = -1 EPERM (Operation not permitted)
-ptrace(PTRACE_TRACEME)                  = -1 EPERM (Operation not permitted)
-fstat(1, {st_mode=S_IFCHR|0620, st_rdev=makedev(136, 3), ...}) = 0
-brk(NULL)                               = 0x55da90445000
-brk(0x55da90466000)                     = 0x55da90466000
-write(1, "don't trace me !!\n", 18don't trace me !!
+> don't trace me !!
-)     = 18
-exit_group(0)                           = ?
-+++ exited with 0 +++
+> +++ exited with 0 +++
 {% endhighlight %}

 So we would need to add some state to our shared library and return different results based on this state.
 But that would require some static analysis in the first place, because those ptrace calls could be chained arbitrarily.

 Furthermore patching the code with NOP's will not work out of the box either, because the offset calculation must not be destroyed in order to guarantee normal execution.

-A sample that I analyzed which used the same anti debugging technique, calculated some offset based on the results off various calls to ptrace(2).
+A sample that I analyzed which used the same anti debugging technique, calculated some offset based on the results off various calls to `ptrace(2)`.
 This offset was then used as an initialization value for an unpacking function.
-So neither the LD_PRELOAD trick nor patching the code with NOP's helped me in the first place.
+So neither the `LD_PRELOAD` trick nor patching the code with NOP's helped me in the first place.